KSP-KOS/KOS/doc/source/general/gui.rst

 .. versionadded:: 1.1.0

-Sometimes it is useful to create an in-game set of screen widgets to let you interact with the kOS program with mouseclicks.
+Sometimes it is useful to create an in-game set of screen widgets to let you interact with the kOS program with mouse clicks.
 You can create GUI widgets in kOS for this purpose, making them as complex or as simple as you like.
 The widgets will live inside windows that pop up on screen as you invoke them.